European wars of religion: English Civil War

 England, Scotland and Ireland, in personal union under the Stuart king, James I & VI, continued Elizabeth I's policy of providing military support to European Protestants in the Netherlands and France.
 King Charles I decided to send an expeditionary force to relieve the French Huguenots whom Royal French forces held besieged in La Rochelle.
-However tax-raising authority for these wars was getting harder and harder to raise from parliament.
+However, tax-raising authority for these wars was getting harder and harder to raise from parliament.

-In 1638 the Scottish National Covenant was signed by aggrieved presbyterian lords and commoners.
+In 1638 the Scottish National Covenant was signed by aggrieved Presbyterian lords and commoners.
 A Scottish rebellion, known as the Bishops War, soon followed, leading to the defeat of a weak royalist counter-force in 1640.
 The rebels went on to capture Newcastle upon Tyne, further weakening King Charles' authority.

 In October 1641, a major rebellion broke out in Ireland.
 Charles soon needed to raise more money to suppress this Irish Rebellion.
 Meanwhile, English Puritans and Scottish Calvinists intensely opposed the king's main religious policy of unifying the Church of England and the Church of Scotland under a form of High Church Anglicanism.
 This, its opponents believed, was far too catholic in form, and based on the authority of bishops.

 The English parliament refused to vote enough money for Charles to defeat the Scots without the King giving up much of his authority and reforming the English church along more Calvinist lines.
-This the king refused, and deteriorating relations led to the outbreak of war in 1642.
+The king refused, and deteriorating relations led to the outbreak of war in 1642.
 The first pitched battle of the war, fought at Edgehill on 23 October 1642, proved inconclusive, and both the Royalists and Parliamentarians claimed it as a victory.
 The second field action of the war was a stand-off at Turnham Green, and Charles was forced to withdraw to Oxford, which would serve as his base for the remainder of the war.